rtomasa/MkDocs_RePlay/docs/videobasic.md

 ## Scan Lines

 This options allows you to add some texture to the image using a custom scanline filter.
-This mode can be only used with LCD screens when using any vertical integer scaling mode.
+This mode can be only used with LCD screens when using any vertical integer scaling mode, or CRT 31kHz PC/Arcade monitors.

 | **Light** |
 |:----------------------------------:|